oaltawil/Export-CMPrestagedContent/README.md

 # Export-CMPrestagedContent
 A sample script to generate prestaged content files (.pkgx) from a Configuration Manager distribution point.
+The script must be executed on a computer that has the Microsoft Configuration Manager Administrative Console installed.

 Examples: